lukaszmadrzynski/Website-Update/content/pages/why-us.md

         self:
           textAlign: center
     subtitle: Into Our Project Sites
-    text: >
+    text: >+
-      Don't just see Yunnan – experience it from the inside.
+      <div style="text-align: center">Don't just see Yunnan – experience it from
+      the inside.
 Our

       ecotours and ecocamps take you directly into the very places where we have been actively